 Each stained glass award is a one-of-a-kind, kiln formed, fused glass artwork.
 Each piece has been custom designed and hand crafted by Hungarian artist, Csaba Osvath.

-Lakewood Ranch, FL, June 21, 2017 - The American Accounting Association (AAA) would like to congratulate Edmund Outslay, Susan M. Curtis, and Cathy J. Scott as recipients of the AAA/J. Michael and Mary Anne Cook/Deloitte Foundation Prize.
+Lakewood Ranch, FL, August 7, 2017 - The American Accounting Association (AAA) congratulates Edmund Outslay, Susan M. Curtis, and Cathy J. Scott as recipients of the AAA/J. Michael and Mary Anne Cook/Deloitte Foundation Prize.
 Edmund Outslay is the recipient of the graduate award, Susan M. Curtis is the recipient of the undergraduate award, and Cathy J. Scott is the recipient of the two-year college award.
-The awards will be presented to each recipient in the form of a solid silver medal and a monetary prize of $25,000 at the Monday plenary on August 7, 2017 at the AAA Annual Meeting in San Diego, CA.
+The awards were presented to each recipient in the form of a solid silver medal and a monetary prize of $25,000 at the Monday plenary on August 7, 2017 at the AAA Annual Meeting in San Diego, CA.

 Edmund Outslay is a Professor of Accounting and the Deloitte/Michael Licata Endowed Professor of Taxation in the Department of Accounting and Information Systems at Michigan State University, where he has taught since 1981.
 His primary teaching and research interests are in accounting for income taxes, international taxation, and mergers and acquisitions.
 He currently teaches integrated classes in business combinations and consolidations, multinational taxation and accounting, and accounting for income taxes.
 Professor Outslay is active in the doctoral program, mentoring students with an interest in tax accounting.
 He is the co-author of three tax textbooks.
 He has presented to the Treasury, IRS, Office of Tax Analysis and testified before the Senate Finance Committee.